-13. The swing gate brackets do not need to be removed 14.
-Grasp the front side bow behind the header, and lift unless the hard top is being installed.
-To remove the the top.
+14. Grasp the front side bow behind the header, and lift the top.

-15. Fold back the front section of the top, pulling the fabric rearward.
-Gently rest the header on top of the rear portion of the deck.

-16. Fold the top so that the material forms a "W" as shown.
+- 15. Fold back the front section of the top, pulling the fabric rearward.
+Gently rest the header on top of the rear portion of the deck. - 16.
+Fold the top so that the material forms a "W" as shown.
 Enter the vehicle and move the material into two folds.